 - For RMS, we have five main competitors of which one is a government funded, not-for-profit entity; one is part of a large public company; two are privately held in Europe and one is privately held in the U.S. We believe that none of these competitors compares to us in global reach, financial strength, breadth of product and services offerings, technical expertise, or pharmaceutical and biotechnology industry relationships. - For DSA, both our Discovery Services and Safety Assessment businesses have numerous competitors.
 Discovery has hundreds of competitors, as it is a highly competitive and fragmented market.
-Safety Assessment has seven main competitors; one is part of a large public company in the U.S.; one is a privately held company in the U.S.; one is a privately held companies in the U.S.; one is privately held in France.
+Safety Assessment has seven main competitors; one is part of a large public company in the U.S.; one is a privately held company in the U.S.; one is a public company in China; two are privately held companies in the U.S.; one is privately held in Canada; and one is privately held in France.
 Our DSA segment also competes with in-house departments of pharmaceutical and biotechnology companies, universities, and teaching hospitals.